simonhammes/506-software-architecture/architecture.typ

   table.header([*ID*], [*Category*], [*Description*]),
   [DP1],
   [Purpose],
-  [Mobile application (iOS + Android) to be launched in Q3 2025 (greenfield project)], [DP2],
+  [Mobile application (iOS + Android) to be launched in Q3 2025 including supporting backend services (greenfield project)], [DP2],
   [Goal],
-  [Publish app in the respective app stores in Germany, Austria and Switzerland], [DP3],
+  [Publish the app in the respective app stores in Germany, Austria and Switzerland and monetize the app using a subscription business model], [DP3],
   [Schedule],
   [